Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Programming styles
   * :disappointed: No specific style is expressed
   * :confused: programming style is not clear
+  * :neutral_face: Some programming styles are shown
+  * :smiley: Most of program has clear styles being displayed
+  * :sunglasses: Majority of program has styles being displayed
 * Managing software complexity
   * :disappointed: No complexity managements techniques utilized
   * :confused: Code is frequently non-obvious and complex